nandikag/Marmelade/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Add your notes here, e.g. how to get the application running or what your application is meant to do etc etc

 Things you may want to cover: